cathalgarvey/listless/Readme.md

   local modifications by script.
 Want to load in a huge CSV of subscribers?
 Just write or borrow a lua script for that.
 Want to fetch new subscribers from a HTTP resource?
 Shell out to wget.

+Later, I'd like to add:
 * Archival storage of list traffic in a local database.
-At present this is dumb storage, however.
+Database methods exist to implement this, but at present this is dumb storage, however.

-Later, I'd like to add:
 * Limited, somewhat more secure Lua scripting over email by moderators.
 * More granular access control API added to the Lua runtime for the event loop, so that less freeform lists can be hacked up easily.